Interested in working with Mary Beth?

 - Knowledge of all aspects of the publishing process, including acquisitions, editorial, art direction, production, marketing and licensing.

-- Superb project management skills with proven track record planning, budgeting scheduling, hiring and managing creative teams on diverse projects.
+- Strong project management skills with proven track record planning, budgeting scheduling, hiring and managing creative teams on diverse projects.

 - Excellent interpersonal and communication skills, successfully motivating diverse authors, illustrators, designers and editors.